airtai/faststream/README.md

 ## Running the service

-The service can be started using any ASGI web server such as [Uvicorn](https://www.uvicorn.org/) in the same way as starting the FastAPI application.
+The service can be started using builtin faskafka run CLI command

-### Starting the service using Uvicorn

-This example shows how to start the FastKafka service using [Uvicorn](https://www.uvicorn.org/).
 We will concatenate the code snippets from above and save them in a file `"server.py"`

 ???
 Example